LIKE-Productions/work_app/README.md

 *May 31 2020.* I am still in the process of debugging Mammoth.
 I managed to finalize debugging Mammoth at *1:00PM MNT*.

+*June 1, 2020.* I have bebugged any problems I have with directories, and I will **finish** in a week.

 ### Dependencies

 <ul>